Galantamine (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breast feeding, or if you have a history of stomach ulcers or bleeding.
-Tell your doctor if you have kidney disease, liver disease, heart rhythm problems, asthma, or other breathing problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart rhythm problems, asthma, lung or breathing problems, or a history of stomach ulcers or bleeding.

 Possible Side Effects While Using This Medicine: